 David Fallows.
 Directly elected to represent Ward 1, David is Convener of the CNPA Audit and Risk Committee and the Park Authority nominee to Cairngorms Community Broadband.
 He is a Highland Councillor and chairs the Pensions Committee and ICT Reprovisioning Board.
 He is Vice Chair of the South Planning Applications Committee and is also a director of Highland Housing Alliance.
 David is Chairman of the Society of Badenoch and Strathspey Artists and a professional artist.
 His principal interest within the National Park is the delivery of housing that can be afforded, either to rent or purchase, and better paid jobs, for young people who might otherwise have to leave the area.

-Jeanette Gaul (Angus Council) represents the Kirriemuir and Dean Ward.
+Jeanette Gaul represented the Kirriemuir and Dean Ward until she stepped down on 4th May 2017.
 She is a member of the Chartered Institute of Personnel and Development.
 As well as bringing her skills in personnel management, she has experience in working with community groups, organising community events, tourism and budget monitoring as well as being a member of the Council’s Scrutiny and Audit Committee.
 Heads up the Pride & Place Member Officer Group (MOG) within Angus working with all community groups on environment issues.
 Works with the Ranger Service based in Glen Doll.
 Nominated by Angus Council and approved by the Minister

 Janet Hunter has lived and worked in Strathardle for 16 years and has extensive knowledge of the unique nature of the Cairngorms as a skier and mountaineer.
 She has a degree in Geography and has an MSc in rural resources planning from Aberdeen University and background in economic development.
 She is involved in encouraging entrepreneurial growth within small rural communities in areas such as renewables, food and outdoor activities.
 She has developed communication strategies for a range of organisations and businesses.
 Janet also has extensive knowledge of the ski industry both in Scotland and abroad and speaks several languages.
 Ministerial appointment.

-Cllr Kate Howie was elected to the Highland Ward of Perth & Kinross Council in February 2008.
+Kate Howie was elected to the Highland Ward of Perth & Kinross Council in February 2008 until she stepped down on 4th May 2017.
 As a Director of Highland Perthshire Communities Partnership her focus is on the empowerment of communities and to help them develop and flourish.
 Ms Howie previously had an Army career where she developed strong leadership and communication skills, gained experience in human resources and managing public funds, as well as expertise in transportation and logistics.
 She has a keen interest in the language and dialects of Scotland and is the Convenor of the Scots Language Centre.
 Nominated by Perth & Kinross Council and approved by the Minister.

 Gregor Hutcheon, a resident of Strathdon on the eastern fringes of the National Park, brings nearly 20 years of experience of the environmental, heritage and voluntary sectors.
 A graduate of Aberdeen University, he has recently returned to Aberdeenshire after a varied career championing the countryside and wider environment and its role in underpinning our quality of life.
 This included stints with the Campaign to Protect Rural England (CPRE) and the National Trust.
 He brings knowledge of rural business development, planning and land use.
 Ministerial appointment.